 Role Name Name Description Mult Туре Remarks

 Class S100_SupportFormat The format used in the support file - - -

-Value ASCII - -
+Value ASCII Text - -

 Value JPEG2000 - -

 Value HTML - -

 Value XML - -

 Value XSLT - -

-Value VIDEO - -
+Value VIDEO 1 -

-Value TIFF
+l Value TIFF

 Value PDF/A or UA Product Specification developers should take careful consideration in using PDF as a support file format.
-It is recommended that PDF never be used in products that will be used on a navigation system as it may impair night vision.
+It is recommended that PDF never be used in products that will be used on a navigation system as it will impair night vision.

-Value Other - -
+ĺ Value Other - -